 Property Values INSTALLDIR (Not required) Specifies the installation path.
 If you are specifying the installation path, it must be set for a command line install, and must be enclosed in escaped quotation marks.
 For example: INSTALLDIR=\"C:\Program Files\Adaptec\Adaptec Storage Manager\" Note: If you do not explicitly set the installation path, the default path is "C:\Program Files\Adaptec\Adaptec Storage Manager" ADDLOCAL Note: Use commas to separate multiple values.
-(Required) ALL-Installs all of the following features.
+(Required) • ALL-Installs all of the following features.
 If you specify ALL, do not also specify any of the following values.
-Note that some features do not support direct attached storage and are for use with Adaptec iSCSI products only. • Agent-Installs the Adaptec Storage Manager Direct Attached Storage Agent.
+Agent-Installs the Adaptec Storage Manager Direct Attached Storage Agent.
 If this feature is installed, your system will reboot if RAID controllers that use the filter driver are installed.
 If necessary, use the REBOOT property to suppress this.
 ASMReadme-Installs the Readme file in its Start menu shortcut.
 CLITools-Installs the Command Line Interface tool.
+Concels Installs the Adopted Starges Manager CIII.
 Console-Installs the Adaptec Storage Manager GUI.
-DSM-Not for DAS use.
-For use with Adaptec iSCSI products only.
-ManagementService-Not for DAS use.
-For use with Adaptec iSCSI products only.
-SNMPSupport-Installs SNMP support for Adaptec Storage Manager.
+SNMPS upport Installs SNMP support for Adaptes Storage Manager Requires the SNMPSupport-Installs SNMP support for Adaptec Storage Manager.
 Requires the Agent feature to be installed.
-If you select the SNMPSupport feature, the Agent feature is automatically included, even if you don't specify it. • VDSExternal-Not for DAS use.
-For use with Adaptec iSCSI products only.
-VDSProvider-Not for DAS use.
-For use with Adaptec iSCSI products only.
-VSSExternal-Not for DAS use.
-For use with Adaptec iSCSI products only.
-WinAgent-Not for DAS use.
-For use with Adaptec iSCSI products only.
-REBOOT Force-Forces a reboot at the end of the installation.
-(Not Required) Suppress-Suppresses a reboot unless files were in use and could not be overwritten during installation.
-ReallySuppress-Suppresses all reboots at the end of the installation.
+If you select the SNMPSupport feature, the Agent feature is automatically included, even if you don't specify it.
+REBOOT • Force-Forces a reboot at the end of the installation.
+(Not Required) Suppress-Suppresses a reboot unless files were in use and could not be overwritten during installation. • ReallySuppress-Suppresses all reboots at the end of the installation.
 NOTE: A reboot is only forced by the Adaptec installer if you have installed the DSM or if any files can't be overwritten.